 Above all, we applaud the UK government for its continued commitment to transparency in public procurement through the publication of open contracting data.
 This can lead to uncomfortable scrutiny of some purchasing decisions - most recently the award of a £14M contract for cross-Channel ferry capacity to Seaborne Freight, a public interest story initially brought to light by Tussell - but it’s worth remembering that such controversy is only possible because the government makes this information publicly available.
 It should be commended for its continued commitment to openness and public accountability even when that leads to difficult questions.
 The alternative is much worse.

-Provide your details at the bottom of the page to get the full report - including the top suppliers to both Central and Local Government - delivered straight to your inbox.
+To download the full report - including the top suppliers to both Central and Local Government - please provide your details below.